-“It must be a law of parenting that if your child experiences tooth pain, it will happen in the middle of the night or on a weekend when your dentist’s office is closed,” says Dr. Santiago Surillo, a pediatric dentist in San Diego.
+“It must be a law of parenting that if your child experiences tooth pain, it will happen in the middle of the night or on a weekend when your dentist’s office is closed,” says Dr. Santiago Surillo, a pediatric dentist in La Mesa.
 “But just if you can’t get in to see me right away, there are some things you can do to help your child.”

 First, see if you can get to the bottom of the issue.
-Have your child point out the tooth that hurts, then inspect if for visible cracks, breaks or to see if it is loose.
+Have your child point out the tooth that hurts, then inspect it for visible cracks, or breaks, or to see if it is loose.
 If you can’t see anything, it could be pain caused by a cavity or damage caused at the root.

-To deal with pain, you can give your child an over-the-counter anti-inflammatory medication.
+To deal with toothache, you can give your child an over-the-counter anti-inflammatory medication.
 A liquid version is best when your child has tooth pain because chewing a tablet may cause additional discomfort.